localz/consul-backup-restore/README.md

     }
 )
 ```
+Callbacks only argument is error

 Options
 * prefix : Consul prefix used to back up keys from consul.
-If left blank will back up all k/v
+If left blank all key value pairs will be backed up
-* s3_bucket_name: s3_bucket_name you wish to connect to.
+* s3_bucket_name: The name of the s3 bucket you wish to use.
 Must be used if the local flag is not
-* local: use true or 'true' to back up to your local directory. *local will take precedence s3*
+* local: Use true or 'true' to back up to your local directory. *local will take precedence over s3_bucket_name*

 ### Restore - cbr.restore([options], callback)
 ``` javascript